 Fuzz’s class is having their Valentine’s Day party this week and I offered to bring some treats.
-The problem is, I can’t decide what.
+The problem is that I can’t decide what.
 Fourth graders are opinionated and like interesting things, so I have to choose carefully.
-Thinking red velvet cupcake cones might be fun, I made a test batch this afternoon using a very popular scratch red velvet cupcake recipe from McCormick.
+Thinking Red Velvet Cupcake Cones might be fun, I made a test batch this afternoon using a very popular scratch red velvet cupcake recipe from McCormick.

 After pondering over what type of butter to use since the recipe just calls for “butter” and doesn’t specify salted or unsalted, I opted for unsalted and left the salt amount at 1/2 teaspoon.
-I think that might have been a mistake.
-The cupcakes have the perfect texture and a good flavor (though not as twangy as my favorite red velvet recipes and definitely more chocolaty), I felt like they could have used whatever bit of salt the salted butter would have provided.
-Aside from that one little salt rant, the recipe is definitely worth making if you want a good, moist, scratch red velvet cupcake.
+That might have been a mistake because the cupcakes have the perfect texture and a good flavor (though not as twangy as my favorite red velvet recipes and definitely more chocolaty), but could have used more salt.
+Aside from the salt issue, the recipe is definitely worth making if you want a good, moist, scratch red velvet cupcake.

 I used favorite cream cheese frosting rather than the one with the recipe so I’ve re-typed it below.
 I also baked the cakes in cones and tested a new trick I learned recently.
 To avoid soggy cupcake cones, poke a hole in the bottom of the baked cone cake to let steam escape.
 The cone should stay crisp.

 - 2 1/2 cups all-purpose flour, weigh or stir well before measuring (315 grams)

 - 1/2 cup unsweetened natural cocoa powder, remove lumps